Tips to do the Camino

 10 things to do when you get to Santiago

 2. Now you are ready to visit the Cathedral!
-You can do it by going through the Plaza of Platerías, unless it is a Holy Year when you have to go through the Puerta Santa.
-Embrace the Apostle and go down to see the tomb.
-Enjoy the Pórtico de la Gloria and look for the figure of “Santo dos Croques”.
-At 12:00 and 19:30 the Pilgrim's Mass is celebrated.
-Every Friday afternoon you can see the famous “Botafumeiro”.
+You can do it by going through the Plaza of Platerías, unless this 2022 because it is a Holy Year when you have to go through the Puerta Santa (Holy Door).
+Go down to see the tomb and enjoy the Pórtico de la Gloria.
+At 7:30 am, 09:30 am and 12:00 and 7:30 pm the Pilgrim's Mass is celebrated.
 Finally, leave some time to climb to the rooftops of the Cathedral, the views are beautiful.

 4. Don’t miss the Mercado de Abastos (food market) with the best that Galician gastronomy has to offer: fish, seafood, vegetables, octopus... you can taste them all right here.